Category:

 What is Energize Denver?

 (John) I’ll keep this high-level, and we can dig into more details in a minute.
 To summarize, Energize Denver is an ordinance that was passed in 2021 and went into effect in early 2023.
-The thrust of the measure is to reduce Greenhouse Gas Emissions (GHG) and building Energy Use Intensity (EUI) across Denver by 30% by 2030 and to reach Net Zero energy by 2040.
+The thrust of the measure is to reduce Greenhouse Gas Emissions (GHG) by 80% by 2040, reduce building Energy Use Intensity (EUI) across Denver by 30% by 2030, and reach Net Zero energy by 2040.

 While Energize Denver is great to help position us for a healthier and more sustainable future, it can get a little complicated.
 Energize Denver stipulates new permitting processes, electrification incentives, and, most importantly, building performance targets for existing buildings.
 While building construction has traditionally focused on code enforcement for new buildings and major renovations, Energize Denver includes benchmarking and reporting for existing buildings as well.